Acne breakouts are bad enough…

 but the marks and scars they leave behind can make you feel even worse.

-And whilst skin doesn’t have to be completely smooth, these blemishes can last for months – and you’re allowed to want to get rid of them.
+Whilst your skin doesn’t have to be completely smooth, these scars can last for months – and you’re allowed to want to get rid of them.

-Acne scars are stubborn, and no single treatment is best for everyone.
+But they can be very stubborn!
+And no single acne scar treatment is best for everyone.

-From prevention and at-home strategies to medical in-office treatments there has never been more promising technology available to avoid scarring, fade discoloration and reduce the appearance of acne scars.
+From prevention and at-home strategies to in-office laser treatments, there’s never been more promising technology available to avoid scarring, fade discoloration and reduce the appearance of acne scars.

 Figuring out what type of acne scars you're dealing with will guide you in the best way to treat them